This 1-week Oman itinerary will help you to discover the best places to visit.

 I will share my experiences, driving From Muscat to the coast, through the Wahiba Sands desert and the mountains back to Muscat.

 One of the first things I noticed was the friendliness of the Omanis.
 The taxi driver told me all about the country, asked me where I was from, and recommended his favorite places to visit.
-Even security guys at the airport welcomed me to Oman!
+Even security guys at the airport welcomed me!

 Let’s start in Muscat with a Muscat itinerary.
-I spent two days in the city and immediately noticed the cleanliness and how well everything was maintained.
+I spent two days in the city and immediately noticed the cleanliness and maintenance of everything.
 It has a certain Disney theme park vibe, from the grass along the road to the Arabian-style streetlights!

 Opera House